SherG/cool-iron/blog/facebook-ads-meeting.md

 ## Other options

 <strong>Hire a newbie</strong>: You can opt to try someone who's starting out but is cheap.
 The question here is, will you be paying a higher cost-per-acquisition?
-(On the otherhand, ninja Facebook Ads marketers started out as beginners with cheap fees...)
+(On the otherhand, ninja Facebook Ads marketers started out as beginners with cheap fees . . .)

-<strong>DIY</strong>: you can take a free online course on running Facebook Ads and DIY.
+<strong>DIY</strong>: Take a free online course on running Facebook Ads and DIY.
 There's huge value to any small business owner in understanding paid traffic advertising.
-This is knowledge that transposes to many other facets of creating and scaling up a successful business.
+This is knowledge that transposes to <em>many</em> other facets of creating and scaling up a successful business.

 <strong>Hybrid option</strong>: you can use your knowledge from the free course to vet a beginner.